apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dow futures are little changed after index drops 1,100 points in 10th straight loss: Live updates**
+**Stock Market Today: World shares track Wall Street's selloff after Fed hints at 2 rate cuts in 2025**

-You can read more about it [here](https://www.cnbc.com/2024/12/18/stock-market-today-live-updates.html).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-today-asian-shares-050926697.html).

 ## Requirements
 - Python 3.8